acronis/go-raml/README.md

 it also allows the developers to easily define complex data type schemas by leveraging both inheritance mechanism (by referencing a parent type with common properties) and modularity (by referencing common data type fragments).

-Since RAML uses YAML as a markup language which also contributes to readability, especially in complex definitions.
+RAML uses YAML as a markup language which also contributes to readability, especially in complex definitions.

 For comparison, an example of a simple data type schema in RAML would be the following: